ablomm/ablomm-cpu/docs/setup.md

 > [!NOTE]
 > The scripts will simply delegate all inputs after the first to the simulator.
 Therefore, all Verilator or Icarus Verilog options can also be passed through this script.

+## Binaries

+Binaries can found in the [releases page](https://github.com/ablomm/ablomm-cpu/releases).
+These binaries will not work with the scripts.